 Lightroom will then move the photos to the new folder and update its catalog to reflect this change.

 You can move one folder into another folder in the same fashion.
 Just select the folder in the Folders panel and drag it into the new destination folder.
 Lightroom will again ask you if you really want to do that, so click the Move button to proceed.

-New in Lightroom 4: A favorite new feature in Lightroom 4 is the ability to select multiple folders in the Folders panel and move them all at once.
+New in Lightroom 4: A favorite new feature in Lightroom 4 (and above) is the ability to select multiple folders in the Folders panel and move them all at once.
 It was a real limitation to only be able to move one folder at a time in previous versions of Lightroom, so this is a very welcome change!

 Lightroom 2 has made it easier to add new top-level folders and sub-folders from the Folders panel.
 Adding top-level folders was always trickier in Lightroom 1 than it needed to be, so this is a welcome change.
 This will also make it much easier to use Lightroom to move folders and photos from one drive to another (such as when your current disk starts bursting at the seams from too many photos).
 Here’s how to add a new top-level folder on a new drive: